Key takeaways

 CYP3A4 and CYP2D6 are enzymes in your liver that help remove certain drugs from your body.
 (An enzyme is a protein that helps chemical reactions occur.)
 CYP stands for cytochrome P450.
 Drugs that are strong CYP3A4 inhibitors or strong CYP2D6 inhibitors reduce the activity of these enzymes.

-Interaction result.
 Taking Abilify with a strong CYP3A4 inhibitor or a strong CYP2D6 inhibitor can increase the risk of side effects of Abilify.
 These side effects can include low blood pressure and sleepiness.
-(For more information about Abilify’s side effects, see this article.)
+(For more information about Abilify’s side effects, see this side effects article.)

-Steps you or your doctor may take.
-If you take Abilify or Abilify Mycite tablets with a strong CYP3A4 or strong CYP2D6 inhibitor, your doctor will likely prescribe a lower Abilify drug dosage.
+If you take Abilify with a strong CYP3A4 or strong CYP2D6 inhibitor, your doctor will likely prescribe a lower Abilify dosage.

-However, if you receive Abilify Maintena* and take one of these inhibitors, your doctor will usually decrease the Abilify Maintena dosage only in a certain situation.
-The situation is if you take the inhibitor for longer than 14 days.
+However, if you receive Abilify Maintena* and take one of these inhibitors, your doctor will usually decrease the Abilify Maintena dosage only if you take the inhibitor for longer than 14 days.

 Long-term use of the inhibitor results in Abilify Maintena increasing above the therapeutic level in your body.
-A therapeutic level is the amount of drug in your system needed to properly treat your condition or disease.
+A therapeutic level is the amount of drug in your system needed to treat your condition or disease properly.
 This means you could be at an increased risk for certain side effects.

-If you need to take the inhibitor short term (less than 14 days), it will not impact how much Abilify Maintena you receive.
-During this time, the level of Abilify Maintena in your body will still be within the range required for treatment.
+If you need to take the inhibitor short term (less than 14 days), it will not affect how much Abilify Maintena you receive.
+During this time, the level of Abilify Maintena in your body will remain within the range required for treatment.

 Your doctor or pharmacist can tell you more about Abilify and strong CYP3A4 and CYP2D6 inhibitors.